ufosc/club-resources/CONTRIBUTING.md

 3. Make small incremental commits
 	- It's easier to find issues when only a small amount of code is changed
 4. Run and pass tests
+	- Some of our larger projects use [Travis](https://travis-ci.org/) for Continuous Integration (CI).
 5. Make a pull request
 	- The request will be reviewed
+		- If there is not a response after a few days, try contacting the project lead
 	- Any needed changes will be noted
 6. The changes will be added to the project
 	- Yay!
 Thank you so much for helping out